2021 - 2022 | W2 Employee

 A comprehensive multimedia learning experience, created in partnership with VueMastery.

 Custom site built using VueJS and Ruby on Rails.

 I started and ran a writing critique group called Snail Cult.

 We were able to foster a culture of caring that nonetheless allowed for harsh critique and a focus on improvement.

-They continued meeting after I left town, and as of this writing they still meet.
+They continued for at least a year after I left town.
 Creating something that can run without me is a huge success.

 2019 | Builder